Xinxuan-Li/StudBud/README.md

 3. Enable auto save on the resource page.

+4. Link between resource tag creation to project lists in local storage, assign resources to specific subject from the list provided, instead of putting the project name in manually if users want to assign it to the project name.

 Design perspective
 1. Be more customisable.
 Different types of students should be provided with a template to start with.
 For example, computer science students can use a pre-set template designed for coding projects, and design students should be provided with a design project template.

+2. Allow users to select from a list of existing project names, and assign it as tag to resource.

 **References**